radiantmediaplayer/rmp-vast/README.md

 ## Contributing
 Contributions are welcome.
 Please review general code structure and stick to existing patterns.
 Provide test where appropriate (see test/ folder).
-Tests are written with Jasmine and automated with [node.js 6.11+ and selenium web driver 3.6+](https://www.npmjs.com/package/selenium-webdriver) and are validated in latest stable Chrome for Windows 10 with latest [Chrome driver](http://chromedriver.storage.googleapis.com/index.html).
+Tests are written with Jasmine and automated with [node.js 6.11+ and selenium web driver 3.6+](https://www.npmjs.com/package/selenium-webdriver) and are validated in latest webdriver for Chrome, Firefox and MS Edge for Windows 10.

 To develop rmp-vast do install it: